Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Port-Hamiltonian Systems

-for $i = 1, 2, \dots, \nrom$. \end{theorem} \begin{proof} Since $\hJ - \hR$ is assumed to be normal, the transformation matrix $\hT$ in the proof of \Cref{thm:BeaB14-pH-interp} can be taken to be unitary, which leads to $c_i = b_i$ and thus to~\eqref{eq:pH-pole-res-normal}.
-The bitangential Hermite condition~\eqref{eq:new-ph-2} follows directly from~\eqref{eq:BeaB14-pH-2} in \Cref{thm:BeaB14-pH-interp}.
-The tangential Lagrange condition~\eqref{eq:new-ph-1} follows from~\eqref{eq:pH-interp-tangential}, noting that $t_i = s_i$ since $\hJ - \hR$ is normal, and multiplying~\eqref{eq:pH-interp-tangential} from the right by $\hT$. \end{proof} Therefore, using our general framework for $\Ltwo$-optimality and with the additional assumption of normality, we obtain more familiar bitangential Hermite interpolation conditions for \ac{ph} systems, better mimicking the unstructured case.
+for $i = 1, 2, \dots, \nrom$. \end{theorem} \begin{proof} The pole-residue form~\eqref{eq:pH-pole-res-normal} follows directly.
+The tangential Lagrange condition~\eqref{eq:new-ph-1} follows from~\eqref{eq:pH-interp-tangential}, noting that $c_i = b_i$ and $t_i = s_i = e_i$ since $\hJ - \hR$ is diagonal.
+The bitangential Hermite condition~\eqref{eq:new-ph-2} follows from~\eqref{eq:BeaB14-pH-2} in \Cref{thm:BeaB14-pH-interp} using \Cref{lem:diag} and the fact that $\hJ - \hR$ is diagonal. \end{proof} Therefore, using our general framework for $\Ltwo$-optimality and with the additional assumption of normality, we obtain more familiar bitangential Hermite interpolation conditions for \ac{ph} systems, better mimicking the unstructured case.
 Moreover, we obtain a full set of conditions.
 Similar to second-order systems, we can reformulate these conditions as true bitangential Hermite conditions for a modified transfer function as we show next. \begin{corollary} Let the assumptions in \Cref{thm:pH-interp} hold.
 Define the transfer functions $G(s) = H(s) + H(s)\herm$ and $\hG(s) = \hH(s) + \hH(s)\herm$.
 Then

 for $i = 1, 2, \dots, \nrom$. \end{corollary} \begin{proof} The right tangential Lagrange conditions~\eqref{eq:phG1} follows directly from \Cref{thm:pH-interp} and from the definitions of $G$ and $\hG$.
 Due to symmetry, we also get the left tangential Lagrange conditions~\eqref{eq:phG2}.
 The bitangential Hermite condition~\eqref{eq:phG3} also follows directly by using Wirtinger calculus. \end{proof} Thus once again, bitangential Hermite interpolation (of a modified transfer function) appears as the necessary condition for $\Htwo$-optimality.